14-Day Family Trip to the Cook Islands: Including Rarotonga and Aitutaki!

 More Things to Do on Aitutaki with Kids

-Again, more details can be found in the 10 Things to Do on Aitutaki with Kids or the 20 Best Things to Do on Aitutaki.
+For more details, refer to the 10 Things to Do on Aitutaki with Kids or the 20 Best Things to Do on Aitutaki.

 Dining Recommendations